College in High School Statistics 200

 College in High School

 The College in High School program was started in 1980 by Dr. Joshua Geller, former Superintendent of the North Hills School District, and Dr. Henry Cohen, Professor of Mathematics at the University of Pittsburgh.
 During the inauguration year, sixteen students enrolled in calculus.
-The program's success led to its swift expansion; currently CHS involves 110 high schools in Pennsylvania, with an enrollment over 2,600 students.
+The program's success led to its swift expansion; as of Fall 2014, CHS involves 212 high schools in Pennsylvania and 1 in Ohio, with an enrollment over 3,000 students.
+More than a third of those students are taking CHS Stat 200.

 CHS offers qualified high school students the opportunity to earn University of Pittsburgh college credits during their regular school day.
 Students do not have to leave their school to travel to the University.
 They should be academically ready for the challenge of a college level course.
-Courses are offered in Calculus, Chemistry, Physics, Statistics, Computer Programming, Communications, French and Latin.
-The courses are taught by a high school teacher who has been norminated by that university department as a part-time adjunct faculty member.
+Courses are offered in Calculus, Chemistry, Physics, Statistics, Computer Programming, Communications, French, Latin, German, and Political Science.
+The courses are taught by a high school teacher who has been nominated by that university department as a part-time adjunct faculty member.
 Exams are written and monitored by the respective departments at the University of Pittsburgh.
 Students who register pay less than 20% of the normal tuition.
 They are eligible for a Pitt I.D. card which provides access to the computer labs, the libraries, student rate athletic tickets, etc.

 CHS Statistics 200 (Basic Applied Statistics)